Theory of unconventional magnetism in a Cu-based kagome metal

 Despite being isostructural to other members of the 135 family like \ce{$A$V3Sb5}, the calculated electronic band structure, shown in Fig.~\ref{fig:pristine}(c), reveals striking differences to previous reports on known kagome compounds.
-The characteristic kagome band manifold -- including a flat band, a Dirac point located at the K-point, and two vHS at each of the three inequivalent M-points -- appears well separated from other bands at low energies.
+The characteristic kagome band manifold -- including a flat band, a Dirac point located at the K-point, and two vHSs at each of the three inequivalent M-points -- appears well separated from other bands at low energies.
 The orbital projection of the bandstructure illustrates that the states at $E_F$ emerge only from the hybridization of the out-of-plane Cu $d_{xz}$ and $d_{yz}$ orbitals with Cl $p$ orbitals.
-This can be attributed to a collaborative effect: The enhanced valence of Cu ($d^9$) suggests a single kagome band manifold close to the Fermi level in analogy to \ce{$A$Ti3Bi5} ($A$ = Cs, Rb)~\cite{Werhahn2022, Yang2023}, where the $d^1$ configuration of Ti constitutes the analogue of Cu.
+This can be attributed to a collaborative effect: The enhanced valence of Cu ($d^9$) suggests a single kagome band manifold close to the Fermi level in analogy to \ce{$A$Ti3Bi5} ($A$ = Cs, Rb)~\cite{Werhahn2022, Yang2023, Bigi2024p}, where the $d^1$ configuration of Ti constitutes the analogue of Cu.
 In \ce{CsCu3Cl5}, however, the strong polar Cu-Cl bonding results in an enhanced crystal field splitting, that separates partially filled valence bonds from fully filled bonding and empty anti-bonding states.
-This is directly reflected in the real space arrangement of chlorine atoms around each copper atom, forming a distorted octahedron, elongated by 0.21\;\r{A} towards the center of the hexagonal plaquette (see the SM).
-Within the octahedra, the spatial proximity of the Cu \(d\)-orbitals and Cl \(p\)-orbitals induces a pronounced splitting in the $d$-orbital energy levels.
-Both effects produce a uniquely isolated and undistorted kagome bandstructure close to the Fermi level.
-In addition, \ce{CsCu3Cl5} is distinct from related 135 compounds by its inverted band ordering, with the flat band at the bottom (Fig.~\ref{fig:pristine}(c)).
-This sets an $m$-type vHS in the vicinity of the Fermi level, opposed to the widely studied $p$-type variant, with important consequences upon the inclusion of interaction effects.